michallehwark/michallehwark.github.io/_pages/page1.md

 ---
-layout: default_clean
+layout: default
 title: Page 1
 ---

-# Page 1
+# Welcome to Page 1

-This is the content of Page 1 from markdown file.
+This is the content of Page 1 from md.